 Please visit ASU's Financial Aid and Scholarship Services and SHPRS Funding page for opportunities.
-Also, students can apply for Fellowships and Awards by visiting the Graduate College's Pay for your Graduate Education Site.

 31. Transfer Credits

 Students entering the History PhD programs with a previously earned masters degree in their discipline or a related field may request 30 credit hours be applied toward the total credit hours required for the degree, reducing the total hours required to complete the PhD to 54.